systemslab/popper-paper/main.md

 systems.
 This also gives us an idea of the proportionality of the multiple subsystems (e.g. 10:1 of network to IO for example)

-![GassyFS has facilities for explicitly managing  persistence to different storage targets.
-A checkpointing infrastructure gives GassyFS flexible policies for persisting namespaces and federating data.](figures/arch.pdf)

 # GassyFS: a model project for Popper

 GassyFS is a new prototype filesystem system that stores files in